pandalilly/pandalilly/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on getting up a website for fun!
-- 🌱 I’m currently learning how to program - it's so cool 8D
+- 🌱 Learning how to program - and build projects :)
-- 💬 Ask me about -
+- 💬 Ask me about - ?

 - 😄 Pronouns: She / Her